Francophone Studies Curriculum

 - to be excellent listeners, speakers, readers and writers

-- to be knowledgeable about the oral, literary and cultural traditions of the French-speaking world
+- to be knowledgeable about a broad variety of oral, literary and cultural traditions of the French-speaking world

 - to be well versed in critical concepts and research methods necessary for their analysis

-- to be familiar with the intellectual movements, histories and social structures of the French-speaking world
+- to be familiar with the complexly intertwined intellectual movements, histories and social structures of the French-speaking world

 - to be insightful and confident analysts of all kinds of texts and images

-- to contibute to and thrive in a global world
+- to contribute to and thrive in a global world

 The Francophone Studies curriculum consists of the following types of courses, all of them conducted in French.